What You Need To Know About Split Systems

 You Will See the Unit

 Before choosing a split system, be sure that you know how the interior portion of the unit will look in your home.
-This type of HVAC unit cannot be covered, as that would negatively affect their functionality.
+This type of HVAC unit cannot be covered, as that would negatively affect its functionality.
 That being said, most people see this as a small issue and forget the units are there since they can be positioned out of the way.